mariobox/mariosanchez.org/content/now.md

 My lifestyle is now location-independent, with about half a year spent at home in Miami, and the other half in different cities and countries.

-This page is inspired by Derek Siver's [https://nownownow.com](/nownownow) project.
+This page is inspired by Derek Siver's [NowNowNow](https://nownownow.com) project.

 <img src="/img/coding-and-mate.png" width="100%"><br /><br />

+Last updated: December 28, 2025